adam-poulton/slashdiablo-maphack/docs/Info-Window.md

 ### Server-side recipes

-`Plague` (Cham + Fal + Um, any weapon) is enabled by the realm rather than by the game files, so it is added to the list explicitly.
+`Plague` (Cham + Fal + Um, any weapon) is enabled by the realm rather than by the game files, so both the recipe and its bonuses are listed in the source, in [RunewordTab.cpp](../BH/Modules/Info/RunewordTab.cpp).
+What its runes contribute still comes from the game's own data, so only the runeword's own bonuses are written out.
 If a future patch ships it in `Runes.txt`, the file's version is used instead.